Ways to Invalidate a Patent: Everything You Need to Know

 - Novelty: meaning that the invention has not been disclosed in any prior art reference

-- Obviousness: meaning that the invention, on the basis of reference or combination of references, must not be obvious to another individual who is trained in the art pertinent to the invention.
+- Obviousness: meaning that the invention, based on reference or combination of references, must not be obvious to another individual who is trained in the art pertinent to the invention.

 When making decisions regarding these three rules, it may be helpful for the examiner to consult with experts in a relevant field.
 If possible, it's a good idea to obtain all information about the inventor's action in dealings with the invention.
 If it is found that the invention was derived from another, it renders the patent invalid.